-During the monitoring period, Dow AgroSciences (NZ) Ltd demonstrated an overall high level of environmental performance.
+During the monitoring period, Corteva Agriscience New Zealand Ltd demonstrated an overall high level of environmental performance.

 The Council's monitoring programme for the year under review included four inspections, four sets of water samples collected for pesticide analysis, two biomonitoring surveys of receiving waters and an intertidal marine inspection.
-DAS provided groundwater and air quality data from monitoring carried out by independent consultants.
+Corteva provided groundwater and air quality data from monitoring carried out by independent consultants.

-The monitoring showed that DAS has had no significant impact on air quality in the vicinity of the plant or on water quality in the Herekawe Stream.
-There were no unauthorised incidents recording non-compliance in respect of the consent holder during the period under review.
+The monitoring showed that Corteva has had no significant impact on air quality in the vicinity of the plant or on water quality in the Herekawe Stream.

-During the year, DAS demonstrated a high level of both environmental performance and administrative compliance with the resource consents.
+During the year, Corteva demonstrated a high level of both environmental performance and administrative compliance with the resource consents.

-For reference, in the 2019-2020 year, consent holders were found to achieve a high level of environmental performance and compliance for 81% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 17% of the consents, a good level of environmental performance and compliance was achieved.
+For reference, in the 2020-2021 year, consent holders were found to achieve a high level of environmental performance and compliance for 86% of the consents monitored through the Taranaki tailored monitoring programmes, while for another 11% of the consents, a good level of environmental performance and compliance was achieved.

-In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance remained at a high level in the year under review.
+In terms of overall environmental and compliance performance by the consent holder over the last several years, this report shows that the consent holder's performance remained at a high level.

-This report includes recommendations for the 2020-2021 year.
+This report includes recommendations for the 2021-2022 year.